Jul3ia/Jul3ia.github.io/_posts/blog/2017-01-07-runtime-constraintery.md

 # 1. Set a symbolic breakpoint for UIViewAlertForUnsatisfiableConstraints

-Apple helps you out by supplying your first step right in the body of the runtime constraint error message.
+Apple helps you out by supplying your first step right in the body of the error message.
 Set a symbolic breakpoint, like so:

+> In the breakpoint panel in Xcode, add a new symbolic breakpoint.

 ![Step One]({{ site.url }}/images/symbolicBreakpoint1.jpg)
 {: .center}

-> In the breakpoint panel in Xcode, add a new symbolic breakpoint.
+> Assign the symbol as UIViewAlertForUnsatisfiableConstraints, and supply an attention-grabbing log message.

 ![Step Two]({{ site.url }}/images/symbolicBreakpoint2.jpg)
 {: .center}
-> Assign the symbol as UIViewAlertForUnsatisfiableConstraints, and supply an attention-grabbing log message.

 # 2. When you hit the breakpoint, trace the autolayout stack